inlets/inlets.dev/blog/_posts/2023-01-17-expose-multiple-services-with-inlets-and-caddy.md

 But what if you want to change the names often, without having to get a new certificate each time?
 Or what if you want to expose dozens of services on a single server?
 What if you just want a handy server, where you can connect different tunnels with different names from one day to the next?

-That's where we can use a wildcard domain and have all the traffic go to a reverse proxy like Nginx or in this instance Traefik.
+That's where we can use a wildcard domain and have all the traffic go to a reverse proxy like Nginx, Traefik, or in this instance Caddy.

 While using my own tunnels for local development and testing I found that I often wanted to expose different named tunnels as part of my workflow.